 Short-term leases of 12 months or less and low value leases, where the underlying asset value is less than \$15 000 are not recognised as right-of-use assets.
-The associated lease payments are recognised as an expense and are disclosed in note 4.1.

-The Board has 6 motor vehicle leases with the South Australian Government Financing Authority (SAFA).
+The Board has 7 motor vehicle leases with the South Australian Government Financing Authority (SAFA).
 Motor vehicle leases are non-cancellable, with rental payments monthly in arrears.
 Motor vehicle lease terms can range from 3 years (60 000km) up to 5 years (100 000km).
 No variable lease payments are provided for in the lease agreements and no options exist to renew the leases at the end of their term.